-The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the LCD display.
+• The Diagnostic Trouble Code (DTC) and related code definition are shown in the lower section of the display.

-In the case of long code definitions, or when viewing Freeze Frame data, a small arrow is shown in the upper/lower right-hand corner of the code display area to indicate the presence of additional information.
-Use the \triangle and \bigcirc buttons, as necessary, to view the additional information.
+In the case of long code definitions, a small arrow is shown in the upper/lower right-hand corner of the Diagnostic Tool display area to indicate the presence of additional information.
+Use the \bigcirc and \bigcirc buttons, as necessary, to view the additional information.

-If a definition for the currently displayed code is not available, an advisory message shows on the Code Reader's display.
+If a definition for the currently displayed code is not available, an advisory message shows on the Diagnostic Tool's display.

-9. Read and interpret Diagnostic Trouble Codes/system condition using the LCD display and the green, yellow and red LEDs.
+9. Read and interpret Diagnostic Trouble Codes/system condition using the display and the green, yellow and red LEDs.

-The green, yellow and red LEDs are used (with the LCD display) as visual aids to make it easier to determine engine system conditions.
+The green, yellow and red LEDs are used (with the display) as visual aids to make it easier to determine engine system conditions.

 Green LED - Indicates that all engine systems are "OK" and operating normally.
 All monitors supported by the vehicle have run and performed their diagnostic testing, and no trouble codes are present.
-A zero will show on the Code Reader's LCD display, and all Monitor icons will be solid.
+All Monitor icons will be solid.

-- Yellow LED Indicates one of the following conditions: - A. A PENDING CODE IS PRESENT - If the yellow LED is illuminated, it may indicate a Pending code is present.
-Check the Code Reader's LCD display for confirmation.
-A Pending code is confirmed by the presence of a numeric code and the word PENDING on the Code Reader's LCD display.
+- Yellow LED Indicates one of the following conditions: - A. A PENDING CODE IS PRESENT If the yellow LED is illuminated, it may indicate a Pending code is present.
+Check the Diagnostic Tool's display for confirmation.
+A Pending code is confirmed by the presence of a numeric code and the word PENDING on the Diagnostic Tool's display. - B. MONITOR NOT RUN STATUS If the Diagnostic Tool's display shows a zero (indicating there are no DTC's present in the vehicle's computer memory), but the yellow LED is illuminated, it may be an indication that some of the Monitors supported by the vehicle have not yet run and completed their diagnostic testing.
+Check the

-B. MONITOR NOT RUN STATUS - If the Code Reader's LCD display shows a zero (indicating there are no DTC's present in the vehicle's computer memory), but the yellow LED is illuminated, it may be an indication that some of the Monitors supported by the vehicle have not yet run and completed their diagnostic testing.
-Check the Code Reader's LCD display for confirmation.
+Diagnostic Tool's display for confirmation.
 All Monitor icons that are blinking have not yet run and completed their diagnostic testing; all Monitor icons that are solid have run and completed their diagnostic testing.

-Red LED - Indicates there is a problem with one or more of the vehicle's systems.
-The red LED is also used to indicate that DTC(s) are present (displayed on the Code Reader's screen).
-In this case, the Multifunction Indicator (Check Engine) lamp on the vehicle's instrument panel will be illuminated.
+- Red LED Indicates there is a problem with one or more of the vehicle's systems.
+The red LED is also used to indicate that DTC(s) are present (displayed on the Diagnostic Tool's screen).
+In this Malfunction Indicator case, the Engine) (Check lamp on the vehicle's instrument panel will be illuminated. - DTC's that start with "P0", "P2" and some "P3" are considered Generic (Universal).
+All Generic DTC definitions are the same on all OBD2 equipped vehicles.
+The Diagnostic Tool automatically displays the code definitions (if available) for Generic DTC's.